BellaEsc/BellaEsc/README.md

 View my machine learning project "Predicting Polyvore Outfit Likes" [here](https://bellaesc.github.io/)!

-If you have any questions about any of my projects, contact me at bellaesc02@gmail.com
+If you have any questions about any of my projects, feel free to contact me at bellaesc02@gmail.com